pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/56-SlotFill-API.md

 **A.** The big ones: (1) using deprecated `wp.editPost.*` APIs on WP ≥ 6.6; (2) forgetting to enqueue `wp-plugins` / `wp-editor` dependencies; (3) unregistered or non-REST meta keys; (4) panel name collisions / wrong namespace when toggling. ([GitHub][4], [Stack Overflow][9], [WordPress Developer Resources][10])

 **Q6.
 Can multiple plugins add to the same Slot?
 How is ordering handled?**
 **A.** Yes—Slots accept multiple Fills.
 Rendering order generally follows mount order (i.e., plugin load sequence).
-For key areas, Gutenberg provides reasonable defaults; if deterministic ordering matters, coordinate via plugin load order or compose UI so order is less critical. ([WordPress Developer Resources][1])
+For key areas, Gutenberg provides reasonable defaults; if deterministic ordering matters, coordinate via plugin load order or compose UI so order is less critical.

 **Q7.
 How would you gate UI by post type or capability?**
 **A.** In your component, use `select('core/editor').getCurrentPostType()` (or `useSelect`) and `wp.data.select('core').canUser()` to conditionally render fills.
 You can also conditionally enqueue the script in PHP for specific post types/capabilities.